radical-collaboration/seavea-rct/intro/README.md

 pd = rp.PilotDescription({
     'resource'     : 'ornl.crusher',  # resource description label
     'project'      : 'XYZ000',        # allocation account
+    'nodes'        : 1,
+    # OR 'cores' (CPU slots) and 'gpus' (GPU slots) could be provided -
+    # it is an old approach, and it still will be converted into nodes
-    'cores'        : 64,              # amount of CPU slots
+    #   'cores'    : 64,
-    'gpus'         : 8,               # amount of GPU slots
+    #   'gpus'     : 8,
     'runtime'      : 15,              # maximum runtime for a pilot (in minutes) 'queue'        : 'debug',         # optional
     'access_schema': 'local'          # optional